Author Archives: Lewitwer

 Why Teach Technique from the Get-Go?

 There’s a lot more to teaching than just showing someone a handful of moves and hoping they complete them without dying.
-We want our students to be able to dish up what they’re serving with a dash of flair, a drizzle of autonomy, and a big ole heaping helping of correct placement, engagement, and lines.
+We want our students to be able to dish up what they’re serving with a dash of flair, a drizzle of autonomy, and a big ole heaping helping of useful placement, engagement, and lines.
 We’re looking for the primary elements of technique:

 • Correct body placement – what the body is doing in space. (“Reach your right hand towards the ceiling and grasp the fabric.
 Your other right.”)
 This is where a lot of new instructors want to stop.
 Do not stop here.

-• Appropriate muscle engagement – it’s great to squeeze things, but we want to be squeezing the correct things.
+• Appropriate muscle engagement – it’s great to squeeze things, but we want to be squeezing the appropriate things.
 This becomes wildly important in everything from injury prevention to efficiently executing that triple swirly plummeting zoom drop (“Squeeze your tush and brace your abs as if I were going to poke you in the stomach.
 I probably won’t, but it’s good to be prepared.”)

 • Lines & maintaining essential tension – lengthening limbs, stabilizing the core, and discouraging your students from flopping around and gasping like goldfish out of the bowl (“Viagra-vate your legs and feet!
 Reeeeeach with your toes and pretend you don’t have knees.“)